cmonthe2/sns-repo/README.md

-this repo create sns topic
+this code create sns topic